enflow/laravel-outdated-browser/README.md

 ## Inspector classes
 A inspector class can be specified via the config file, which should implement the `Enflow\OutdatedBrowser\Inspector\Inspector` interface.

 This class is responsible for checking the request and determining if now is the right time to show the 'outdated browser' gate.
-By default, the `FirstRequest` inspector is used, which will show the gate on the first request, excluding ajax requests.
+By default, the `FirstUserRequest` inspector is used, which will show the gate on the first GET request, excluding AJAX requests.

 ## View
 You may publish the `gate` view to overrule it's styling and make it your own: